 The “Serial Clock Delay” parameter is used to control how fast data is transferred from the CPU to the relay banks.
 A delay value of 15 is good for large arrays of relays, but for smaller relay groups, a value of 0 works great and improves speed.

 In you are not familiar with API communications, now is a really good time to learn.
 API is required to get the most out of your ProXR controller, as it eliminates the need for a byte time-out.
 API makes your ProXR controller faster because it tells the ProXR controller exactly how much data it should expect.
 Without the extra information of data length, ProXR controllers have to wait until you stop sending data, then timeout and examine the packet for processing.
-Getting ride of this timeout period can easily double communication times, even though there is slightly more data.
+Eliminating this timeout period can easily double communication speeds, even though there is slightly more data.
 API has other benefits as well.
 API includes a checksum, which validates the receipt of the packet before processing.
 Any data with an invalid checksum is ignored, and this can seriously improve reliability for some applications.
 If you are thinking of controlling ProXR controllers over the internet using a Ethernet connection, API is absolutely mandatory.
 The latency of the internet is far too unpredictable to talk to low-level devices without some form of error checking.
 API is by far the best way to improve communication speed.
 Learn more about API here.